One Should Always Remember that You are Competing Against Yourself, NOT Against Others.

 Most of what makes the martial arts special goes beyond the physical techniques.
 A typical black belt certificate will state that a student has demonstrated “physical skill, honor, respect, loyalty, and discipline” – the physical skill is only one part of the accomplishment.
 Training in the martial arts usually teaches a student many things.
 Martial artists have to have a basic understanding of how muscles and joints in the body work, how to align their joints for maximum power, and how to increase or decrease pain.
 Students will learn how to learn, as they develop discipline, humility, respect, leadership, and cooperation skills.
 Many schools give in-depth instruction on meditation, stretching, and how to channel and focus energy, and almost every art requires you to learn some of the basics of the culture and language of its parent nation.
 Finally, martial arts of all kinds teach their students an understanding of the meaning of self-defense and combat, so that every martial artist will know instinctively how to avoid a fight, what to do when a fight cannot be avoided, and what the costs of violence are, both to attacker and defender.
 Martial artists who have trained for a long time know that the physical activities are really an external expression of inner strength, calm, confidence, and focus.

 If you’re looking for information about the best Taekwondo & Hapkido programs in Burlington and surrounding areas (like Elon, Graham, Mebane, and Gibsonville), you’ve come to the right place.
-Lee Brothers Taekwondo Academy will empower you with the self-defense and self-improvement programs you’ve been searching for!
+Lee Brothers Martial Arts will empower you with the self-defense and self-improvement programs you’ve been searching for!

-To learn more about Lee Brothers Taekwondo Academy,
+To learn more about Lee Brothers Martial Arts,

 call us at (336) 584-0993